Databases

 To successfully implement GenAI at the edge, several technical challenges must be addressed:

-• Model optimization: LLMs are often computationally intensive and require significant resources.
+• Model Optimization: LLMs are often computationally intensive and require significant resources.
 Techniques such as quantization, pruning, and knowledge distillation can be used to optimize models for deployment on resource-constrained devices.

-• Embedded database selection: The choice of embedded database is crucial for efficient data storage and retrieval.
+• Embedded Database Selection: The choice of embedded database is crucial for efficient data storage and retrieval.
 Factors to consider include database footprint, performance, and capabilities such as multi-model support.

-• Power management: Optimize power consumption to prolong battery life and ensure reliable operation in battery-powered devices.
+• Power Management: Optimize power consumption to prolong battery life and ensure reliable operation in battery-powered devices.

 • Security: Implement robust security measures to protect sensitive data and prevent unauthorized access to the machine learning models and embedded database